 Pros: you can offer more flexibility to parents who need it, so childcare can work for them around their schedules.

-Cons: parents only pay for hours that are used, so any holiday days won't be paid for under these contracts.
+Cons: parents only pay for ad hoc hours that are scheduled, so any holiday days won't be paid for under these contracts.
 You have less long term security on when children will be in your settings, and it can also be harder to find Standard placements that work around your Flexible placements without exceeding your ratios.